topdreg/aaron-tech-etc/README.md

 * Javascript (small amount)

 ## Screenshots
+The color scheme is a little distorted in the screenshots, and the text seems slightly compressed, but this is the best I could find.
+I swear it looks better in action!

 ![](main.png)
 <strong>View of the home page.</strong>

 ![](showCategory.png)
-Specific category page shown by clicking on an item in the menu bar, in administative mode.
+<strong>Specific category page shown by clicking on an item in the menu bar, in administative mode.</strong>

 ![](4items.png)
-Demonstration of the flexbox layout.
+<strong>Demonstration of the flexbox layout.</strong>

 ![](addItem.png)
-Administrative page for adding an item to the catalog
+<strong>Administrative page for adding an item to the catalog.</strong>